Jacoappolinario/Boatme/README.md

 **Setup a database**

-Install [Postgres](https://www.postgresql.org/) to create a database or if you have [Docker](https://www.docker.com/) in your machine, fill the environment values related to database configurations and then run the following commands in order to create a postgres container.
+ Fill the environment values related to database configurations and then run the following commands in order to create a postgres container.

 ```docker-compose up```